-Juliet finally won her freedom this fall and returned to her young boys.
+Juliet finally won her freedom last fall and returned to her young boys.
 Since she has not yet been given papers to work, they all live with her parents.

 She says, “I’m just hanging on the hope of being able to support myself and stop living off my parents some day.”

-Juliet is an artist and a writer.
+In addition to being an artist, Juliet is also a writer.
 A portion of her allegory of the immigration system, written while in detention, follows.